tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 * `deliverySchedule`: agreed delivery schedule, see below
 * `prices`: agreed prices, see below
+* `chargeLines`: agreed charge lines, see below

 ## Delivery schedule

 `deliverySchedule`: the requested or confirmed delivery schedule.

-* `deliverySchedule.position`: the optional position in the delivery schedule.
+  * `position`: the optional position in the delivery schedule.
 Not to be confused with the `line.position`
-* `deliverySchedule.date`: the delivery date of this delivery schedule position.
+  * `date`: the delivery date of this delivery schedule position.
 Date has ISO 8601 date `yyyy-MM-dd` format.
 See also [Standards](../../api/standards.md).
-* `deliverySchedule.quantity`: the quantity of this delivery schedule position.
+  * `quantity`: the quantity of this delivery schedule position.
 Quantity has a decimal `1234.56` format with any number of digits.

 ### Logistics fields